ingresso-group/slate/source/includes/_bitmask_fields.md

   X  |  X  |     |  X  |  X  |     |  X
 ```

-Consider the situation where we have a show with a performance on everyday of
+Consider the situation where we have a show with a performance on every day of
 the week with the exception of Tuesday and Friday.